Jaguar Racing: 2022–23 season

 Sam Bird followed by Evans at the 2023 Berlin ePrix, where the team scored its first 1-2 finish.

 Jaguar retained Evans and Bird for their Gen3 debut.
 The team changed its visual presentation, ditching teal in favor of white, while keeping black as primary colour.
 Also part of this change, the new I-Type 6 cars would also run asymmetric liveries.
 Jaguar had a troublesome season opener in Mexico City.
 Bird was suffering from technical issues throughout the whole weekend and had to retire early into the race.
 Evans, despite crashing after the first free practice due to a different unspecified problem, finished the race in eighth position.
 Further drama came at the inaugural Hyderabad ePrix, where Bird collided with Evans after unsuccessfully attempting an overtake on Sacha Fenestraz, taking both him and Evans out of the race.

 Jaguar-powered cars were initially uncompetitive against Porsche-powered teams in race conditions (despite having a superior one-lap pace), but slowly took over, scoring several poles, podium finishes and wins since, splitting them between the factory drivers of Evans and Bird and the customer Envision Racing driver lineup of Nick Cassidy and Sébastien Buemi, who became Jaguar's biggest title rivals in the process.
 Jaguar lost the teams' title by 12 points to Envision; Evans secured the third in the drivers' championship.

 2023–24 season

 On 12 January 2024, it was announced that Joel Eriksson and Tom Dillmann would both remain as test, reserve, and simulator drivers for the 2023–24 season.
 Meanwhile, Nick Cassidy would replace Bird to partner Evans.
 The team experienced their best season to date, as two wins from each of their drivers would put them on the brink of winning all three titles come the final round in London.
 Whilst their results would be enough to win both the teams' championship and, along with customer team Envision, the newly-formed manufacturers' trophy, a puncture for Cassidy and a late attack mode miss from Evans meant that Jaguar missed out on the drivers' title to Pascal Wehrlein, with Evans and Cassidy ending up second and third respectively.

+2024–25 season

+For the 2024-25 season TCR Jaguar retained their lineup of Nick Cassidy and Mitch Evans.
+Due to a cost cap penalty in the 2022-23 season, Jaguar (along with Nissan) was forced to miss the first day of pre season testing.
+However, driver Mitch Evans still set the fastest time of the test with a 1:27.461 while teamate Cassidy was the 11th fastest.